martinandert/react-interpolate-component/README.md

 The Interpolate component expects as only child a format string containing the placeholders to be interpolated.
 Like the format syntax of `sprintf` with named arguments, a placeholder is depicted as `'%(' + placeholder_name + ')s'`.

-The actual substitution elements are provided as props.
-These can be strings, numbers, dates, and even React components.
+The actual substitution elements are provided via the `with` prop.
+Values can be strings, numbers, dates, and even React components.

 Here is a small exemplification: